YoderBy/mooc-software-testing/README.md

-# Software Testing MOOC
+# Software Testing Demonstration

-This repository contains the code examples and exercises of TU Delft's edX MOOC on Software Testing.

-## License

-This repository is licensed under CC BY-NC-SA.
+This repository contains several Java classes and methods (in the main folder), and appropriate unit tests (written using JUnit) in the tests folder.